syncfusion-content/wpf-docs/wpf/ToolBar/Getting-Started.md

 ---
 layout: post
 title: Getting Started with Syncfusion ToolBarAdv control for WPF
-description: A quick tour to initial users on Syncfusion ToolBarAdv control for WPF
+description: A quick tour to initial users on Syncfusion ToolBarAdv control for WPF and also its basic features like appearance and properties
 platform: wpf
 control: ToolBarAdv
 documentation: ug
 ---

-# Getting Started
+# Getting Started with ToolBarAdv

 >**Important**
 Starting with v16.2.0.x, if you refer to Syncfusion assemblies from trial setup or from the NuGet feed, include a license key in your projects.
 Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to learn about registering Syncfusion license key in your WPF application to use our components.